amirhoseinsalimi/music-tool-bot/README.md

    | ZARIN_LINK_ADDRESS         | `str` | ZarinLink address to receive donations.                                     |

 5. **Set up the database:**<br />
-   This bot persists the IDs of users and admins in a MySQL database.
+   This bot persists the IDs of users and admins in a SQLite database.
 So you need to create a database followed by running migrations:<br />
    `pipenv run db:migrate`.<br />
    Then run seeds to populate the `admins` table with an owner-level